 Amanda L. Walker, M.A.

 Recruiting Coordinator -- Amanda is responsible for employer activities and a variety of services to students and employers that include on-campus interviews, information sessions, and job posting's for both full-time positions and internships.
+Amanda supervises the InterNet program which assists students with the Internship/ Co-op search process.
 She is also the Career Center liaison with faculty and administrators to publicize career opportunities for students via e-mail or other marketing avenues.
 Amanda corresponds with potential employers, collects employer information, and coordinates the employer literature library.
 She is responsible for scheduling and planning the daily operations of the on-campus interview program.
 Amanda also manages the Career Center webpage and all social media for The Career Center.

 For more information about on-campus recruiting, internships, or webpage information contact Amanda at 662-915-7174 or firstname.lastname@example.org.